Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 ### 7. Run a script as an HTTP endpoint (`exec`)

 The `exec` kit auto-mounts every `.ts` / `.js` you write via `exec.scripts.write` as an HTTP endpoint at the script's bare path.
-Use CommonJS (`module.exports = (req, res) => …`).
+Scripts can be top-level code (with auto-injected `req`/`res`) or CommonJS `module.exports = (req, res) => …` — both are accepted.
 Once mounted, the script is reachable at `https://{P}-{C}-exec-1.{N}.containers.hoody.icu/<bare-path>` from anywhere — that's the "HTTP" surface for this op.

 **SDK**